Arthur Schnitzler: Literary works

 A member of the avant-garde group Young Vienna (Jung-Wien), Schnitzler toyed with formal as well as social conventions.
 With his 1900 novella Leutnant Gustl, he was the first to write German fiction in stream-of-consciousness narration.
 The story is an unflattering portrait of its protagonist and of the army's obsessive code of formal honor.
-It caused Schnitzler to be stripped of his commission as a reserve officer in the medical corps – something that should be seen against the rising tide of anti-semitism of the time.
+It caused Schnitzler to be stripped of his commission as a reserve officer in the medical corps – something that should be seen in the context of the rising tide of antisemitism of the time.

 He specialized in shorter works like novellas and one-act plays.
 And in his short stories like "The Green Tie" ("Die grüne Krawatte") he showed himself to be one of the early masters of microfiction.
 However he also wrote two full-length novels: Der Weg ins Freie about a talented but not very motivated young composer, a brilliant description of a segment of pre-World War I Viennese society; and the artistically less satisfactory Therese.

 In addition to his plays and fiction, Schnitzler meticulously kept a diary from the age of 17 until two days before his death.
-The manuscript, which runs to almost 8,000 pages, is most notable for Schnitzler's casual descriptions of sexual conquests; he was often in relationships with several women at once, and for a period of some years he kept a record of every orgasm.
+The manuscript, which runs to almost 8,000 pages, is most notable for Schnitzler's casual descriptions of sexual engagements; he was often in relationships with several women at once (most of his liaisons occurred with an embroiderer named “Jeanette”) and for a period of some years he kept a record of every orgasm.
 Collections of Schnitzler's letters also have been published.

 Schnitzler's works were called "Jewish filth" by Adolf Hitler and were banned by the Nazis in Austria and Germany.
 In 1933, when Joseph Goebbels organized book burnings in Berlin and other cities, Schnitzler's works were thrown into flames along with those of other Jews, including Einstein, Marx, Kafka, Freud and Stefan Zweig.

 His novella Fräulein Else has been adapted a number of times, including the German silent film Fräulein Else (1929), starring Elisabeth Bergner, and the 1946 Argentine film The Naked Angel, starring Olga Zubarry.

-Legacy

-The majority of the legacy, which consists of 40,000 pages, was saved from the Nazis, by a British man, Eric A. Blackall, who lived in Vienna at the time and acted in the name of the British embassy.
-The Nazi government respected that they had no access to the cellar of Schnitzler’s villa where the documents were stored.
-The documents were later “donated” to the Cambridge University Library.

-Olga, Schnitzler’s divorced wife, donated the documents when she had in fact no right to do so.
-The actual owner of the documents was Schnitzler’s son, Heinrich, who was not in Vienna at the time.
+In 1973, five of Schnitzler's short stories were adapted as the BBC televsision series "Vienna 1900: Games with Love and Death."